 Youtube Flamenco Guitar Lessons - Celosa (Solea por Buleria)

 In this video you can watch and listen to the whole piece Celosa (Solea por Buleria) by Paco de Lucia (from Fantasia Flamenca).
-Follow the annotation links to access detailed flamenco guitar tutorials that slowly show the falseta you wish to learn.

-If you don't have access to the annotations due to mobile use, you can follow the links below to watch each flamenco guitar exercise separately:
+You can follow the links below to watch each flamenco guitar exercise separately:

 01 - Mixed Technique Exercise - 19 - Celosa (Solea por Buleria) INTRO by Paco de Lucia